reppard/songbook/_posts/2017-02-25-sweep_me_up.md

 ---
 layout: post
-title:  "Sweep Me Up"
+title:  "sweep me up"
 ---
-# E, Bm7, A
 ```
-Early Monday morning
+title:  "sweep me up"
+author: Reppard Walker

+E, Bm7, A

-I told my love
+early monday morn' i says to my love

-"Every time I fall to pieces
-You're right there to sweep me up"
+"every time i fall to pieces you come around and sweep me up"

-But pretty eyes
-Can only get you by Love
+but pretty eyes can only get you by love

-Beauty fades out long before
-Your words could ever die
+beauty fades out long before your words could ever die

-When I fall down
-You pick me up
+when i fall down you pick me up

-Back on my feet where I belong
+back on my feet where i belong

-When I fall down
-You pick me up
+when i fall down you pick me up

-You dust me off and keep my fighting on
+you dust me off and keep my fighting on

-Sweeter than pure sugar cane
+sweeter than pure sugar cane is my love

-Is my Love
-These rotten teeth may fall to pieces
-But I could never spit her out
+these rotten teeth may fall to pieces but i could never spit her out

-Pure cocaine can't hold a flame
+pure cocaine can't hold a flame to my love

-To my Love
-Gets the blood in my heart racing
-Faster than a train run wild
+gets the blood in my heart racing faster than a train run wild
 ```